 Our lives these days are the same.
 Today we are simply doing the same old things we've always done.
 People think too much.
-There are so many things for them to get interested in, but none of them leads to completion.
+There are so many things to get interested in, but none of them leads to completion.
 There are the sciences like mathematics, physics, psychology and so on.
-You can delve into any number of them but you can only finalize things with the truth.
+You can delve into any of these but you can only finalize things with the truth.

 Suppose there was a cart being pulled by an ox.
-The wheels aren't long, but the tracks are.
 As long as the ox pulls the cart the tracks will follow.
 The wheels are round yet the tracks are long; the tracks are long yet the wheels are merely circles.
 Just looking at a stationary cart you can't see anything long about it, but once the ox starts moving you see the tracks stretching out behind you.
-As long as the ox pulls, the wheels keep on turning... but there comes a day when the ox tires and throws off its harness.
+As long as the ox pulls, the wheels keep on turning, but there comes a day when the ox tires and throws off its harness.
 The ox walks off and leaves the empty cart sitting there.
 The wheels no longer turn.
 In time the cart falls apart, its components go back into the four elements - earth, water, wind and fire.

-Searching for peace within the world you stretch the cart wheel tracks endlessly behind you.
+Searching for peace within the world, the cart wheel tracks stretch out endlessly behind you.
 As long as you follow the world there is no stopping, no rest.
 If you simply stop following it, the cart comes to rest, the wheels no longer turn.
 Following the world turns the wheels ceaselessly.
 Creating bad kamma is like this.
-As long as you follow the old ways there is no stopping.
-If you stop there is stopping.
-This is how we practice the Dhamma.
+As long as you follow the old ways, there is no stopping.
+If you stop, there is stopping.
+This is how we practise the Dhamma.